erikgeo/msfs_g36_project/README.md

 Current features of this modification are:

 * Adjusted climb and cruise performance to match the Bonanza A36 POH charts.
+This is a work-in-progress.
 * Redone flap and gear drag
 * Continental IO550-B is now a six-cylinder
 * Adjusted idle RPM to ~600.
 This prevents the unexpected shutdown of a warm engine when idle